parodyBit/witpy/radon/overview.md

 ### Example:

 This of a working RADON script.
-In several different formats.
-Starting with the high level so we know what is happening.

 The example will retrieve a `Float` from a JSON file.